-- Landscaping, buffer/edge treatment, and screening - Access management - Building design elements sensitive to the surrounding context (scale, height/mass, orientation, façade treatment)
+- Access management - Building design elements sensitive to the surrounding context (scale, height/mass, orientation, façade treatment)

 In addition, enhanced standards should be put in place to address the appearance of commercial development from public roadways (landscaping, signage, placement of signage, etc.).
 These standards would help to improve the visual character of neighborhoods adjacent to commercial corridors.